riohot/courses/2306_CS50_Harvard/W4_Algo/shorts/bubble-sort.md

 WORST CASE AKA UPPER BOUND

-- The array is in reverse order, we have to "bubble" each of the n elements all the wya across the array and since we can only fully bubble one element into position per pass/iteration we must do this N times
+- The array is in reverse order, we have to "bubble" each of the n elements all the way across the array and since we can only fully bubble one element into position per pass/iteration we must do this N times

 O(n^2)